Competition Format 2019

 - Boats may only leave the starting point when instructed to do so by their Group Leader.
 Failure to comply with this regulation may lead to disqualification on that day.

-- Boats and vehicles may be subject to scrutiny by the Group Leaders to ensure that safety and fair play are being observed.
+- Boats and vehicles may be subject to scrutiny by their Group Leader or Harbour Marshall to ensure that safety and fair play are being observed.
 A random check will be made of a boat in each group each day.

 - Boats are not permitted to come together at sea during the competition, except in cases of emergency or safety.
 Any boat returning late to the starting point must give a reason, in writing, to the committee.
 Their catch will be weighed in pending a decision by the committee and providing that the scales have not closed.